29 Dec Find Your North Star

-I did a meditation retreat (at Spirit Rock, wonderful place, including for workshops).
+I did a meditation retreat (at Spirit Rock, a wonderful place, including for workshops).
 One evening as we walked out of the hall after the last sit, I was feeling rattled and discombobulated.
-(One of the benefits of a retreat – though it can be uncomfortable – is that it stirs up of the sediments of your psyche, which can muddy your mental waters for a while.)
+(One of the benefits of a retreat – though it can be uncomfortable – is that it stirs up the sediments of your psyche, which can muddy your mental waters for a while.)

-I looked up at the stars shining brightly in the cold clear night, and soon noticed the Big Dipper.
+I looked up at the stars shining brightly in the cold clear night and soon noticed the Big Dipper.
 My eyes followed its pointing to Polaris, the North Star, and a wave of easing came over me.
 The star felt steady and reassuring, something you could count on.
 It connected I think with a young part of me who loved the outdoors and learned to believe that as long as he could locate the North Star, he could find his way out of the tangled woods and back to safety.

 Gazing at Polaris, I asked myself, “What’s my North Star?”
 One answer came to me immediately, and another just seconds later.
 Immediately I felt better.
 Calmer and more resolved.

 I’ll tell you what came to me in the How section below.
-Right here I want to make the points that it’s the question that matters most – and that the answer(s) will be different for different people.
+Right here I want to make the point that it’s the question that matters most – and that the answer(s) will be different for different people.

 When you find your North Star, you know where you’re headed.
 That alone feels good.
 Plus, your North Star is (presumably) wholesome and vital, so aiming toward it will bring more and more happiness and benefit to yourself and others.
 And you can dream bigger dreams and take more chances in life since if you lose your way, you’ve got a beacon to home in on.